 The fair values of listed investments are based on prevailing bid prices.
-If there is no active market for a financial asset (as in the case of unlisted securities), the Company establishes fair value by using valuation techniques such as analysis of recent transactions between knowledgeable, willing parties involving instruments which are substantially identical, as well as discounted cash flow analysis.
-In the event that neither of these two methods can be used to estimate fair value, the investments are carried at acquisition cost less any impairment losses.
+If there is no active market for a financial asset (as in the case of unlisted securities), the Company establishes fair value by using valuation techniques such as analysis of recent transactions between knowledgeable, willing parties involving instruments which are substantially identical, discounted cash flow analysis and option pricing models, making maximum use of market observable inputs and relying as little as possible on subjective judgements made by the Company.